 This requirement is met by receiving passing scores on the California Subject Examination for Teachers (CSET) or through the completion of a commission-approved Subject Matter Preparation Program in the subject area for which you are seeking a credential.

-CSET scores or registration are not required for admissions into the program, however, all sections of the CSET must be passed before students can move to full time student teaching in spring 2021.
-(Scores must be verified through the Commission on Teacher Credentialing Exams by a Credential Analyst, Program Manager or Assistant).
+CSET scores or registration are not required for admission into the program, however, all sections of the CSET must be passed prior to recommendation for the credential.
+(Scores must be verified through the Commission on Teacher Credentialing Exams by a Credential Analyst, Program Manager, or Assistant).

 - Child and Adolescent Development (CAD) Course